 Dance videos, tutorials, and celebrity/influencer collaborations and endorsements also tend to do quite well on TikTok.

 Key takeaway: Don’t shy away from product placements or promoting your events on TikTok.
-Be on the lookout for potential collabs with influencers and always, always include a call to action at the end of your posts.
+Be on the lookout for potential collaborations with influencers and always, and always include a call to action at the end of your posts.